-- More than two of every five decoration fires (44%) are too close to a heat source. - More than one-third (35%) of home decoration fires are started by candles. - During the month of December, this increased to 45%. - Christmas is the peak day for candle fires.
+- o 20% of decorative fires were too close to a heat source. - More than one-third (33%) of home decoration fires are started by candles. - During the month of December, this increased to almost half (46%). - Christmas is the peak day for candle fires.